 The number representing positive infinity

 (math/log x) Returns log base natural number of x.

 (math/log10 x) Returns log base 10 of x.

 (math/log2 x) Returns log base 2 of x.

 (math/pow a x) Return a to the power of x.

 (math/random) Returns a uniformly distributed random number between 0 and 1.

-(math/seedrandom seed) Set the seed for the random number generator. 'seed' should be an an integer.
+(math/seedrandom seed) Set the seed for the random number generator. seed should be an integer or a buffer.